LappalainenLab/lorals/README.rst

 Dependencies
 ============

-LoRALS depends on Python 3, SAMTools, and Bedtools.
+LORALS depends on Python 3, SAMTools, and Bedtools.
 All other dependencies are installed automatically by pip

 Installation
 ============